FahimHossain1085/Computer-Graphics-and-Multimedia-Lab/Lab Assignment 1/Md. Fahim Hossain 1085/ReadMe.md

-# OpenGL GLFW Lab Assignment
+# Lab Assignment 1

 ## Assignment Objective

-The objective of this lab assignment is to create a GLFW window with a cyan-colored background and set the window title to the student’s full name.
-Additionally, the program should close the window when the user presses the first letter of the student’s name on the keyboard.
+Create a dedicated GitHub Repository for this course and submit the folder link and output screenshot (full window) for this assignment.
+Add a proper README file.
+Follow proper code formatting.
+Add comments where necessary (Prove that it has been run in your computer).
+Your work must be original.

+Create a cyan colored window containing your full name as the window name.
+If the user presses the keyboard's key "your name's first letter", the window gets closed.

 ---